-Pillbugs are under an inch in size, are a grayish-brown color, and have 7 pairs of legs.
+Pillbugs are under an inch in size, are grayish-brown, and have 7 pairs of legs.

 Like slugs, snails, and earwigs, they’re nocturnal creatures that hide in dark, moist crevices like under rocks and damp logs.

-They aren’t a problem on mature plants, but if you spot them on young seedlings, move them to your compost bin where they’ll happily feed on decaying organic matter instead.
+They aren’t a problem on mature plants, but if you spot them on young seedlings, move them to your compost bin, where they’ll happily feed on decaying organic matter.